-- half a week’s pay* for each full year worked under age 22
+- half a week’s redundancy pay* for each full year worked under the age of 22

-- one week’s pay* for each full year worked age 22 and over
+- one week’s redundancy pay* for each full year worked to age 22 and over

-- one and half week’s pay* for each full year worked aged 41 and over
+- one and half week’s redundancy pay* for each full year worked aged 41 and over

 - Your employee has worked for you for 7 years, is aged 53 and earns £600 per week will get 10.5 weeks redundancy pay = £3,150.00